dajiyuanzi/resume/projects/waterfall-sinanews/README.md

 **Demo** https://dajiyuanzi.github.io/resume/projects/waterfall-sinanews/index.html
 ![waterfall](https://github.com/dajiyuanzi/resume/tree/master/projects/waterfall-sinanews/)

-This project was implemented with the RESTful API offered by Sina News.
+This project was implemented with the RESTful API offered by Sina News and jQuery.

 ## Lazy-load Summary
 If at first, there many images need loading and are loaded simultaneously, this will cost much of performance.